pjechris/CohesionKit/README.md

 - Author
 - Book

-This allow you to retrieve them independently from each other:
+This allows you to retrieve them independently from each other:

 ```swift
 let authorBooks = AuthorBooks(